 PCI DSS programme

 PCI DSS is an international security standard that aims to ensure the confidentiality and integrity of cardholders’ data, and thus to secure card and transaction data.
 Merchants as well as payment providers must comply with it to varying degrees depending on the importance of their business.
-WL Sips solution has been PCI DSS-certified since 2006.
+Worldline Sips solution has been PCI DSS-certified since 2006.
 You are also required to comply with this security standard.
 We suggest you discuss this subject with your acquiring institution.

-With WL Sips, you can operate on multiple channels (Internet, phone, mobile) and provide payment facilities, payment by subscription or in instalments without having to know cardholders’ sensitive data.
+With Worldline Sips, you can operate on multiple channels (Internet, phone, mobile) and provide payment facilities, payment by subscription or in instalments without having to know cardholders’ sensitive data.
 This greatly facilitates your PCI DSS certification process.

-WL Sips helps merchants, as much as possible, to comply with this standard:
+Worldline Sips helps merchants, as much as possible, to comply with this standard:

 - through the Sips Paypage interface -> the merchant does not know the cardholders’ data

 - through the very advanced customisation offered on these payment pages secured by Worldline Sips, from graphic customisation to that of the payment URL